ec-europa/subsite/README.md

 By default, docker-compose reads two files, a `docker-compose.yml` and an optional `docker-compose.override.yml` file.
-By convention, the `docker-compose.yml` contains your base configuration and it is committed to the repository.
+By convention, the `docker-compose.yml` contains your base configuration, and it is committed to the repository.
 This file contains a webserver, a mysql server and a selenium server.
 It very closely matches the environment the website is deployed on.

-The override file, as its name implies, can contain configuration overrides for existing services or it can add entirely new services.
+The override file, as its name implies, can contain configuration overrides for existing services, or it can add entirely new services.
 This file is never committed to the repository.

 #### 1.3.1 Make your life easier with aliases